Noaaan/MythicMetals/PATCHNOTES.md

 # 0.21.1

+## Changes

+- Unobtainium Blocks and Ores are now of uncommon rarity

+## Fixes

 - Fixed Tidesingers Water Speed bonus applying on all armor
 - Fixed Midas Gold Swords and the Orichalcum Hammer having the wrong attack speed
 - Fixed a bad tag reference for common armor, which broke the Prometheum bonuses (#283)